Behaviour

 Play Leaders and Behaviour Ambassador

 Pupils may also be chosen to act as mentors to other pupils if they have shown positive behaviour choices.
 Behaviour Ambassadors are take charge of spotting and rewarding good behaviours to learning.
-Prefects, Play Buddies and monitors are also important roles that are used to motivate and reward pupils to add to the respectful and positive culture at Stanford.
+Prefects, Play Buddies and monitors are also important roles that are used to motivate and reward pupils to add to the respectful and positive culture at Laceby Stanford Primary Academy.
 Our Play Leaders and Play Buddies help to organise activities to give younger children the opportunity to learn new games and to work as a team.